 Essentially, the entire plant is considered lucky.
 But feng shui followers point to the leaves themselves as the main harbingers of good fortune.
 That’s because most money trees have five or six leaves per stem, and the number five suggests the five main elements – wood, fire, earth, metal and water.
 Balancing these elements can bring good feng shui to a home, sustaining health, wealth and happiness for all those who live there.

 Money tree typically has five leaves to a stem

 What’s more, occasionally a tree may have seven leaves, which is considered the luckiest of all.
 If you discover this, it’s time to buy a lottery ticket.

-Still, most people know Pachira aquatica less for its leaves and more for its stem, which is composed of several plants braided together.
+That being said, in a broader sense, Pachira aquatica is known less for its leaves and more for its stem, which is composed of several plants braided together.
 It’s the best of both worlds – a tree and a palm.
-Feng shui followers believe the braid traps good fortune.
+(Incidentally, feng shui followers believe the braid traps good fortune.)